Your District: Facts and Figures

 Public Health England

 The Public Health England website provides a snapshot of health for each local council in England, using key health indicators to enable local, regional and over time comparisons.
 These snapshots are designed to help local councils, and the NHS, decide where to target resources and tackle health inequalities in their local area.
+It is split into three categories (or domains) which describe health in its broadest terms; Healthy People, Healthy Lives and Healthy Places.

 The Joint Strategic Needs Assessment (JSNA)